-A first or upper-second honours degree in a relevant subject or equivalent.
+A first or upper-second class honours degree in a relevant subject or equivalent.
 If applying for the PhD programme, a Master's degree in a relevant subject is preferable.

 Months of entry